Santymax98/ExtraDist.jl/docs/src/index.md

-# Welcome to ExtraDist
+# Welcome to ExtraDistributions.jl

-The [*ExtraDistributions*](https://github.com/Santymax98/ExtraDistributions.jl) package is a comprehensive extension of [*Distributions.jl*](https://github.com/JuliaStats/Distributions.jl), designed to expand its functionality by incorporating both discrete and continuous probability distributions not available in the base package. *ExtraDist* aims to enhance the breadth of statistical tools available for data analysis, simulation, and probabilistic modeling.
+The [*ExtraDistributions.jl*](https://github.com/Santymax98/ExtraDistributions.jl) package is a comprehensive extension of [*Distributions.jl*](https://github.com/JuliaStats/Distributions.jl), designed to expand its functionality by incorporating both discrete and continuous probability distributions not available in the base package. *ExtraDist* aims to enhance the breadth of statistical tools available for data analysis, simulation, and probabilistic modeling.

 With *ExtraDistributions*, you can: